martinlulu0128-lab/indicator-management/README.md

 1. Go to your repository's Settings > Pages
 2. Set the source to "GitHub Actions"
 3. Wait for the GitHub Actions workflow to complete

+#### Troubleshooting 404 Errors

+If you encounter a 404 error when accessing the deployed application, please check the following:

+1. Ensure the GitHub Actions workflow has completed successfully:
+   - Go to your repository's "Actions" tab
+   - Check that the "Deploy to GitHub Pages" workflow has completed without errors

+2. Verify GitHub Pages settings:
+   - Go to your repository's Settings > Pages
+   - Ensure the source is set to "GitHub Actions"

+3. Check the base path configuration:
+   - The `vite.config.ts` file should have `base: '/indicator-management/'`
+   - This should match your repository name

+4. Wait a few minutes:
+   - GitHub Pages may take a few minutes to propagate changes after a successful deployment